1-2-3 Magic: Effective Discipline for Children 2-12

 • Classroom set up

-Minimum Provider Qualifications
+Prerequisite/Minimum Provider Qualifications

-Mental health professionals or teachers.
+Mental health professionals or teachers

-There is a manual that describes how to implement this program, and there is training available for this program.
+There is a manual that describes how to deliver this program.

 Training Contact: